Omicron slammed essential workers. So the National Guard became teachers, janitors and more.

 “After a couple of years of seeing the world come apart, I kind of wanted to be in a place where I get to put some little bits back together,” he said, the main lobby finally quiet for the evening as he mopped.

-A handful of the Guard members at Ruby Memorial have personal experience with covid-19′s awful toll.
+A handful of the Guard members at J.W.
+Ruby Memorial Hospital have personal experience with covid-19′s awful toll.
 Andrew Ferrebee, 31, lost an aunt about two months ago.
 Katlyn Valencia, 25, said covid-19 took both of her grandparents.
 Her grandma went to the hospital thinking she would just get some medicine, Valencia said, “and before you know it, she’s on the ventilator.”

 The virus also left Valencia’s sister, a caretaker, struggling with heart irregularity and shortness of breath.